 The windpipe cannot function effectively if it loses its shape.

 Signs of respiratory disease in the donkey

 It is essential that you know what is the normal respiratory rate for your donkey.
 Get used to checking the rate of respiration (how often your donkey breathes in and out).
 This is variable but on average a donkey breathes in and out between 13 and 31 times per minute, with an average of 20 times a minute.
 More details can be found in the Donkey Care Handbook in the section on Donkey Health.

-- An outstretched neck or very noisy respiration is abnormal
+- An outstretched neck or very noisy respiration is abnormal.

-- Persistent coughing is abnormal
+- Persistent coughing is abnormal.

 - Any nasal discharge, whether thick or thin, is abnormal.
 Check if it is from one side or coming from both nostrils

 - Feel around your donkey’s head, especially between the bones of the lower jaw and throat area.
 There should be no abnormal swellings which could indicate swollen lymph glands as a result of infection